|

 eighteenth-century British Art and Old

-Masters and published and lectured
+Masters and published and talkd

 widely in these areas.
 At the Holburne